February 26 incident: The imperial command

-A meeting of the heads of the army – including Kawashima, Kashii and Sugiyama – had been held from the early morning onward (Araki and Mazaki had attempted to attend but had been told to leave, as the SMC had no authority).
+A meeting of the heads of the army, including Kawashima, Kashii and Sugiyama, had been held from the early morning onward (Araki and Mazaki had attempted to attend but had been told to leave, as the SMC had no authority).
 Kawashima and Kashii attempted to convince the group to avoid violence, but when 10:00 passed without any word of movement by the rebel officers, they approved the use of force.
 However, when Hori and Kofuji came to see Kashii at 10:40, the three agreed that it was too early to enact the imperial command.
 It has also been suggested that a lack of preparedness on the part of government forces was another factor.
 Either way, the action was delayed.

-Yamashita visited the Ministry of War at 12:00 and told the rebel officers that the issuance of the imperial command was merely a matter of time and that they should "take responsibility".
+Yamashita visited the Ministry of War at 12:00 and told the rebel officers that the issuance of the imperial command was merely a matter of time and that they should "take responsibility."
 Hori joined the group at 12:30 and confirmed Yamashita's words.
-Shortly after, Kurihara, speaking for the group, asked that an Imperial messenger be sent.
-He said that the officers would commit suicide and the NCOs would take the soldiers back to their barracks.
-Yamashita, joined by Kawashima, immediately went to the Imperial Palace, where he informed Honjō of the officers' request for the Imperial Command for their suicide, perceived to be the only honourable way out for them.
-Honjō, thinking this was a good solution for all parties concerned, asked his majesty that the request be granted, but to his surprise, the Emperor flatly refused.
-His fury was such that he blurted "If they want to die, do as they wish.
+Shortly afterward, Kurihara, speaking for the group, asked that an imperial messenger be sent.
+He said that the officers would commit suicide and that the NCOs would take the soldiers back to their barracks.
+Yamashita, joined by Kawashima, immediately went to the Imperial Palace, where he informed Honjō of the officers' request for the imperial command for their suicide, which was perceived to be the only honorable way out for them.
+Honjō, thinking that was a good solution for all parties concerned, asked his majesty that the request be granted, but to his surprise, the Emperor flatly refused.
+His fury was such that he said, "If they want to die, do as they wish.
 Do it on their own.
-An Imperial Command is out of question".
+An Imperial Command is out of question."

 Not all the rebels had been prepared to commit suicide.
-Andō had been infuriated at the idea, yelling that "the generals want to use us as footstools and have us kill ourselves".
+Andō had been infuriated at the idea and yelled that "the generals want to use us as footstools and have us kill ourselves."
 His rejection of the idea and the Emperor's refusal led to a change of heart among the officers.
-By 13:30 they had decided to fight.
-Kofuji learned this at 14:00, when he finally attempted to gather the officers to read them the imperial command and they refused to return to their units (the orders had to be formally given in order to be valid).
-Soon after, at 16:00, Martial Law Headquarters announced that force would be used and the rebel troops were removed from Kofuji's command at 18:00.
+By 13:30, they had decided to fight.
+Kofuji learned that at 14:00, when he finally attempted to gather the officers to read them the imperial command and they refused to return to their units (the orders had to be formally given in order to be valid).
+Soon afterward, at 16:00, Martial Law Headquarters announced that force would be used and the rebel troops were removed from Kofuji's command at 18:00.
 At 23:00 orders went out to begin preparations at 05:00 on 29 February for a general attack.